geovex/dumb_proxy/docs/configuration.md

 ## tcppm

 * port: port number to listen for incoming connections
-* target: in _host:port_ specifies the target to forward the connection
+* target: in _ip:port_ specifies the target to forward the connection

 ## socks4, socks5, http